Location of Rwanda

 Many tourists choose to visit Rwanda yearly because of its great scenery of rain forests and several undulating hills, the beautiful culture and people, and the different wildlife especially the endangered Mountain gorillas.
 A lot of other people choose the hiking opportunities of the Virunga volcanoes especially Mt Bisoke and Mt Karisimbi.
 These visits are usually organised as Rwanda safaris which include gorilla trekking safaris, wildlife tours, chimpanzee trekking safaris, hiking opportunities and cultural tours especially in the eastern and northern parts of the country.
 The main activity of them all being the famous gorilla trekking in Volcanoes national park.

-Rwanda protected its wildlife three national parks of
+Rwanda protected its wildlife four national parks of

 Rwanda lies on the great East African plateau, between the water systems of the Nile and Congo rivers.
 To the west of the divide, the land drops sharply to Lake Kivu in the Great Rift Valley; to the east, the land falls gradually across the central plateaus—to the swamps and lakes on the country’s eastern border.
 Almost all of Rwanda is at least 1,000 m (3,300 ft) above sea level; the central plateau is between 1,500 and 2,000 m (4,950–6,600 ft) high.
 In the northwest on the border with the DR Congo are the volcanic Virunga Mountains; the highest peak, Mt.
 Karisimbi is at 4,519 m/14,826 ft.
 Lake Kivu at 1,460 m (4,790 ft) above sea level, drains into Lake Tanganyika through the sharply descending Ruzizi River in the east of Rwanda.
 The Kagera River, which forms much of Rwanda’s eastern border, flows into Lake Victoria – the largest fresh water lake in African shared between Tanzania, Uganda, and Kenya.